Party Camp

-Party Camp is an American comedy film released in 1987.
+Party Camp is a 1987 American comedy film directed by Gary Graver and written by Paul Brown.
 The plot revolves around a teenager (Andrew Ross) who takes a job as a summer camp counselor, only to spend the whole experience partying and engaging in hijinks.

 Plot

 Camp counselor and party animal Jerry Riviera (Andrew Ross) has seen the girl of his dreams in Heather Morris (Kerry Brennan) at summer camp.
 Unfortunately, the strict regimen of his camp experience is not what he imagined.
 So, with the help of his group of young misfit campers, wiseguy Riviera sets out to buck authority and turn the experience into a non-stop party-like atmosphere.